asdcid/Chloroplast-genome-assembly/README.md

 # Chroloplast-genome-assembly

-This pipeline is used to assemble cp genome with short read (Unicycler) or long read (Canu and Hinge) or hybrid (Unicycler).
+This pipeline is used to assemble chloroplast genome with short read (Unicycler) or long read (Canu and Hinge) or hybrid (Unicycler).
+If anyone want to use, they should change the input/output file in scripts.
+We randomly selected 5x, 8x, 10x, 20x, 40x, 60x, 80x, 100x, 200x, 300x, 400x and 500x coverage of short/long read to do the assembly to compare the difference.
 For long read only assembly, according to our analysis, Hinge is better than Canu, but the min coverage should be **>=20x**.
 In our analysis, long read only assembly result needs to be manually removed duplication and rearranged structure.
-For short read only assembly, we suggest that the short read coverage should be >= 20x. **When the short read coverage >=20x, Unicycler is able to correct distinguish short single copy (ssc), long singel copy (lsc) and inverst repeats (ir), which returns three individual, complete contigs (ssc, lsc and ir)**.
-In terms to hybrid assembly, we recommend using **>=20x coverage short read and >=20x coverage of long read**, which can provide **a single, no duplication and complete cp genome**.
-In general, the direction of lsc or ssc in hybrid assembly result could be different compared to other published cp genome.
-This could be cause by heteroplasmy.
-The structure of the hybrid assembly result could be easy changed according to the direction of gene exclusively located in lsc/ssc/ir (we provide an example script to do this (3\_post\_assembly/1\_same\_structure/direction.py), but this script cannot fix all conditions.)
+For short read only assembly, we found that **when the short read coverage >=20x, Unicycler is able to correct distinguish short single copy (ssc), long singel copy (lsc) and inverst repeats (ir), which returns three individual, complete contigs (ssc, lsc and ir)**.
+In terms to hybrid assembly, we found that **>=20x coverage short read and >=20x coverage of long read** can provide **a single, no duplication and complete chloroplast genome**.)

 ## Requirements
 - Fastqc